timto8/RCTRIM/README.md

 # example.py

-This file is set up with a parameter dicitonary which can be altered based on your situation.
+This file is set up with a parameter dictionary which can be altered based on your situation.